Minimally Invasive Direct Coronary Artery Bypass

-For the appropriate candidates, the Maryland Heart Center offers a minimally invasive surgical approach to treating blockages in the coronary arteries, known as minimally invasive direct coronary artery bypass, or MIDCAB.
+For the appropriate candidates, the University of Maryland Heart Center offers a minimally invasive surgical approach to treating blockages in the coronary arteries, known as minimally invasive direct coronary artery bypass, or MIDCAB.

 What is MIDCAB?

-In contrast to open-heart bypass surgery, where the chest is cut open at the sternum to gain access to the heart, the surgeon creates a tiny, two-and-a-half inch opening between two ribs in the left side of the chest.
+In contrast to open-heart bypass surgery where the chest is cut open at the sternum to gain access to the heart, the surgeon creates a tiny, two-and-a-half inch opening between two ribs in the left side of the chest.
 The surgeon then harvests the internal mammary artery from the chest.
-This is done directly or with the use of the da Vinci robotic system.
+This is done directly or with the use of the surgical robot.
 The surgeon then sutures the internal mammary artery to the coronary arteries through this keyhole-size opening.
 This suturing is performed while the heart is still beating.